addr2data/RESTfulAPIsPython/sessions/session_01/README.rst

 Idempotent
 ----------

-| For a RESTful API call to be Idempotent, the client must be able to make the same call multiple times with the *server-side* result.
+| For a RESTful API call to be Idempotent, the client must be able to make the same request n-number of times with the same *server-side* results.
 | The results on the *client-side* may differ.

 Notes